Home | What's New | Products | Feedback | Help

 Q. Why have a Family Knowledge System?

-To perform the following functions:
+A. To perform the following functions:

 Q. How is the knowledge base organized?

-While the underlying tool imposes no particular structure to the knowledge base, the Family Knowledge System is built with a knowledge framework implicit in its operation.
+A. While the underlying tool imposes no particular structure to the knowledge base, the Family Knowledge System is built with a knowledge framework implicit in its operation.

 Information is entered into the knowledge base in a textual format.
 Normally, in complete sentences as would be used in spoken communication to another person, written in correspondence to another person, or as written to be retained for future reference by the author of the information.
 The smallest unit of information is the Node.